 Scroll down for Isaiah’s Awards, Artist Statement, and for more Videos and Photos.

 Nature, music and current events all inspire my creativity and are reflected in my drawings and animations.
 The earthly inspiration which influences my art and animation the most, however, is the work of great artists.
 High on the list of artists who inspire me are Charles Schulz, as well as my mother, Lili Bernard, and her visual artist peers.
 I am also deeply inspired by personal relationships that I’ve formed on my own with other great creative minds such as Britt Allcroft, creator of the Thomas the Tank Engine & Friends animated TV series and films.
-My art and animation instructors, during the five years that I’ve been a student in CalArts Community Arts Partnership (CAP) Animation Program and the four years in Providence High School’s Cinematic Arts Focus Program, also greatly inspire my creativity and nurture my artistic growth.
-It is my hope to study character animation at CalArts’ School of Film and Video, because I believe that a formal college education in a topnotch animation program can best help me to further develop and refine my creativity, and prepare me to navigate a lifelong career as a producer of cutting-edge animation.
+I have also been greatly inspired by my art and animation instructors, during the five years that I was a student in CalArts Community Arts Partnership (CAP) Animation After-School Program, the four years that I was a high school student in Providence High’s Cinematic Arts Focus Program, and the two years I’ve been as a fulltime animation student at Santa Monica College.
+My art and animation instructors at these institutions have all nurtured my creativity and artistic growth.
+I have been accepted by a number of topnotch BFA programs in animation.
+I look forward to further developing and refining my creativity academically, so that I may be prepared to most effectively navigate a lifelong career as a producer of cutting-edge animation.

 Charles Schulz’ autobiographical “Peanuts” motivated me, at an early age, to create my own cartoons about contemporary life.
 Schulz’ ability to convey his feelings and complex human emotion through gestures drawn with the simplest of lines, and through dialogue written with minimal words, deeply inspires me.
 The distinct personality traits of his well-rounded subjects and his comical storytelling provide excellent examples for me in terms of character and script development.
 I aspire to do what Charles Schulz mastered: to make cartoons that are relevant and relatable to children as well as adults.
 Charles Schulz said, “Good cartoon drawing is good design.”
 As a current 17 year-old whose mother is an exhibiting artist, I’ve grown an appreciation for how “good design” can impact an artwork.
 Since we were toddlers, my mother has taken me and my five siblings to literally hundreds of art exhibitions and has provided us with access to the studios of dozens of famous artists, including Mark Bradford, Henry Taylor and Charles Gaines.